trevorvaughan-ux/hanuman-demo/HANUMAN_SKELETON.md

 ---

 ## THE ONE-LINE GOAL
-A friendly monkey coach named HANi who runs 2-minute breath and movement resets for K-12 classrooms.
+A friendly monkey coach named Hani who runs 2-minute breath and movement resets for K-12 classrooms.
 Lives on hudsonseed.com.
 Saves teacher sanity, takes no prep.

 ---

 ## THE TWO FACES OF HANUMAN
-HANi shows up in two different ways.
+Hani shows up in two different ways.
 Both are real pieces of the skeleton.

 1. **THE CHAT WIDGET** (`claude.html`)
    - A little chat box.
-A teacher (or eventually a kid) types, HANi answers.
+A teacher (or eventually a kid) types, Hani answers.
    - Funnel built in: 1 free question, then asks for an email, then a few more free, then prompts signup / teacher code.
    - STATUS: built.
 Works offline with scripted answers.
 Goes full-AI when the key is wired.

 2. **THE WHITEBOARD** (`whiteboard.html`)  ← what we just built
    - Full-screen, for the classroom projector.
 No typing.
    - Teacher picks a breath from a menu.
-HANi stands beside a breathing ball, narrates it, his eyes track the ball.
+Hani stands beside a breathing ball, narrates it, his eyes track the ball.
 Ball grows/cools on the in, shrinks/warms on the out.
    - STATUS: built and working offline.
 Data-driven (see "THE CEMENT" below).